RobertTalbert/discretecs/Video/scripts-module-2.md

 "There exists an x such and there exists a y such that P(x,y) is true" is also a true statement because I can certainly find an example of x and y where xy >= 0, for example x = 1 and y = 2.

 So given a two-variable predicate P(x,y) there are at least four possible ways to quantify it: one for each combination of quantification of x and y.
-Each has its own truth value that it
+Each has its own truth value that it's our job, as mathematicians, to explain why the truth value is true or why it's false.

+I say "at least" four truth values because in fact sometimes the ordering of the variables matters too.
+For example look at the predicate Q(x) is x/y is an integer where the domain is all real numbers exc

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg0MjU4MzI1OCwtNDUyNjEzMjI0LDE0MT
-MyMzQ1MDQsLTE5NDA5MzI3NCwtMjAxOTQ4ODExOSwtMTQ1OTEy
-MzAwNywtNTMyOTk5Njc5XX0=
+eyJoaXN0b3J5IjpbLTExOTk4MTU5MzAsLTQ1MjYxMzIyNCwxND
+EzMjM0NTA0LC0xOTQwOTMyNzQsLTIwMTk0ODgxMTksLTE0NTkx
+MjMwMDcsLTUzMjk5OTY3OV19
 -->